jor25/Ant_Colony/README.md

 ## How to run:
 * `python Ants.py`

+## Updates:
+* Fixed matplotlib performance issue.
+It was due to multi-subplot initializations.

 ## Future Steps:
 * Make global variables system arguments
 * Have ants collect path steps - this is maybe...